 Examples of renewable resources

-These resources from nature are renewable - that is, they can recover and regenerate and are therefore, with respectful handling, permanently available:
+These natural resources are renewable - that is, they can recover and regenerate and are therefore permanently available if treated with respect:

 How to conserve natural resources

-Each of us consumes natural resources every day.
-Whether it's the water we use to take a shower or the gasoline we use to get to work by car.
-And that's exactly why each of us can also contribute on a daily basis to be more conscious of the resources we get from nature.
-Here are some actions you can take to make a difference.
+We all use natural resources every day.
+Be it the water we use in the shower or the gas we use to get to work by car.
+And that's exactly why each of us can help to use natural resources more consciously every day.
+Here are some measures you can take to make a difference.

-- Plant-based diet: By avoiding animal products, for example, you reduce the Deforestation of the rainforests and the global warming.
-Learn more in the article about the Reasons for veganism.
+- A plant-based diet: By avoiding animal products, for example, you reduce the Deforestation of the rainforests and the global warming.
+You can find out more in the article about the Reasons for veganism.

-- Avoid food waste: For example, buy unformed fruits and vegetables and plan your purchases so as not to buy anything superfluous.
-This way, you also value the water and energy consumption that went into their production.
-Learn more in the article about the Reduction of food waste.
+- Avoid food waste: For example, buy misshapen fruit and vegetables and plan your shopping so that you don't buy anything superfluous.
+This will also make you appreciate the water and energy used to produce them.
+You can find out more in the article about the Reduction of food waste.

-- Save energy: For example, use a refrigerator that is only as big as it needs to be for your household.
-And let hot leftovers from meals cool outside before putting them in your fridge.
-Learn more in the post with Energy saving tips.
+- Save energy: For example, use a fridge that is only as big as it needs to be for your household.
+And let hot leftovers from meals cool down outside before you put them in your fridge.
+You can find out more in the article with Energy saving tips.

 - Save water: Reduce your direct water consumption, for example, by collecting rainwater for watering the garden.
-Indirectly, you can reduce your water consumption, for example, by using the Purchasing less irrigation-intensive, regional foods. reduce.
-Learn more in the article about the Save water.
+Indirectly, you can reduce your water consumption, for example by Purchase of less irrigation-intensive, regional foods reduce.
+You can find out more in the article about the Save water.

-- Avoid waste: All commodities are made of natural resources.
+- Avoid waste: All everyday objects are made from natural resources.
 Not everything can be recycled.
 For example, use a reusable CoffeeToGo muginstead of a disposable cup.
-Learn more in the article about the Zero Waste Lifestyle.
+You can find out more in the article about the Zero Waste Lifestyle.